-Full-time Teaching while being a full-time student.

 • Do not underestimate this load.
 Consider if you are able to balance these two areas including your own personal life.

-Solo Teaching

-• You are a contracted teacher fully responsible for your student's learning.
+You are a contracted teacher fully responsible for your student's learning.
 Are you prepared for this role yet?

-Less Support

-• You will have a University Supervisor who visits you weekly and a District-Assigned Mentor Teacher.
+You will have a University Supervisor who visits you weekly and a District-Assigned Mentor Teacher.

-Sometimes interns are hired into challenging positions at challenging school sites.

 Research the jobs and schools you apply for.
 Make sure it will be a good fit for you as a teacher and as a student.